Ri2rathod/wp-live-chat-users/IMPLEMENTATION_COMPLETE.md

 - **Seamless WordPress integration** with user authentication
 - **Production-ready features** with error handling and monitoring

-You can now use the `[wpcl-chat]` shortcode on any WordPress page to embed the chat system, and users will have a fully functional real-time chat experience!
+You can now use the `[chatpulse-chat]` shortcode on any WordPress page to embed the chat system, and users will have a fully functional real-time chat experience!

 ## 🚀 Next Steps